2022 Grant Application

 Proposals should include an explanation of the specific aftermath issues related to the project being proposed, as well as an overview of the applicant’s plans for covering the story during the course of the grant year — i.e, the proposed timing of trips, etc. You MUST inform The Aftermath Project if you have any commercial commitments or contracts related to the project you are proposing, including book deals and exhibitions.
 Failure to do so on the part of a grant winner will automatically terminate the grant, and the winner will forfeit any funds he/she has not yet received from The Aftermath Project.

 1. A signed application form, saved as a PDF or jpg file.

-2. A project proposal, not to exceed two pages.
+2. A project proposal, not to exceed two pages, saved as a .docx file.
 See FAQ for what your proposal should contain.

 3. A portfolio of no more than 30 images, in jpg format.
 Please put caption information in the File Info section of each photo.
 You must label your images this way:

 Your last name, followed by a number – Example: Smith_1.jpg.